docsforadobe/illustrator-scripting-guide/docs/scripting/launching.md

 ### JavaScript

-Typically, you run JavaScript scripts from the application’s Scripts menu (File > Scripts) or start-up folder, so there is no need to launch Illustrator from your script.
+Typically, you run JavaScript scripts from the application's Scripts menu (File > Scripts) or start-up folder, so there is no need to launch Illustrator from your script.

 Information on launching Illustrator in JavaScript is beyond the scope of this guide.